CVUA-RRW/FooDMe/README.md

 ## Known issues

-* It seems in the current version create_samplesheet creates relative paths.
+* It seems in the current version create_sampleSheet creates inconsistent paths to read files.
 It may be fixed in the new versions but I couldn't check so far.
 In the meantimes one needs to manually enter the absolute path.

 ## Installation